The 39 Steps (1935 film): Adaptation

 The script was originally written by Charles Bennett, who prepared the initial treatment in close collaboration with Hitchcock; Ian Hay then wrote some dialogue.

 The film's plot departs significantly from John Buchan's novel; scenes such as those in the music hall and on the Forth Bridge are absent from the book.
 Hitchcock also introduced the two major female characters, Annabella the spy and Pamela, the reluctant companion.
 In this film, The 39 Steps refers to the clandestine organisation, whereas in the book and the other film versions it refers to physical steps, with the German spies being called "The Black Stone".
 By having Annabella tell Hannay she is travelling to meet a man in Scotland (and produce a map with Alt-na-Shellach house circled) Hitchcock avoids the coincidence in Buchan's novel where Hannay, with the whole country in which to hide, chances to walk into the one house where the spy ringleader lives.

 Conception

 The 39 Steps was a major British film of its time.
 The production company, Gaumont-British, was eager to establish its films in international markets and especially in the United States, and The 39 Steps was conceived as a prime vehicle towards this end.
 Where Hitchcock's previous film, The Man Who Knew Too Much, had costs of £40,000, The 39 Steps cost nearly £60,000.
-Much of the extra money went to the star salaries for leads Robert Donat and Madeleine Carroll.
+Much of the extra money went to the star salaries for the leads, Robert Donat and Madeleine Carroll.
 Both had already made films in Hollywood and were therefore known to American audiences.
 At a time when British cinema had few international stars, this was considered vital to the film's success.
-Hitchcock had heard that Scottish industrialist and aircraft pioneer James Weir commuted to work daily in an autogyro and worked the aircraft into the film.
+Hitchcock had heard that the Scottish industrialist and aircraft pioneer James Weir commuted to work daily in an autogyro and worked the aircraft into the film.